 Persons that must register.
-You must register if you are:
+You must register if you are any of the following persons.

-- A blender,
+- A blender.

-- An enterer,
+- An enterer.

-- · A refiner,
+- A refiner.

-- A terminal operator, or
+- A terminal operator.

 - A position holder.

 In addition, bus and train operators must register if they will incur liability for tax at the bus or train rate.